-The Rev. Stephen Lloyd Spicer graduated in 2014 with a Masters of Divinity from the University of the South, Sewanee, Tennessee.
+The Very Rev. Stephen Spicer graduated in 2014 with a Master of Divinity from the University of the South, Sewanee, Tennessee.
 He was ordained a priest in the Diocese of Colorado.
 After his ordination, Stephen was invited by the Diocese of Texas and the Rev. Hannah Atkins to serve as Curate at Trinity Episcopal Church in Midtown Houston.
 In late November 2016, he accepted a call to serve as Priest-in-Charge and later became Rector of Christ Church, Eagle Lake, TX.
 In August 2021 Stephen became the rector of Grace Church in Hopkinsville, Ky.

 Stephen was born in Craig, Colorado, and spent his formative years in Oak Park, Illinois.
 In 1993, he graduated from the University of Wisconsin at La Crosse with a bachelor’s degree in Nuclear Medicine; at which point he returned to Colorado to start his career.
 His first position was in mobile nuclear medicine where he provided diagnostic imaging to rural communities in Kansas, Nebraska, and Colorado.
 Later in his nineteen-year career, he worked at hospitals in Longmont and Fort Morgan, Colorado.